OSCC-Project/iChipAgent/README.md

 ### 0.0.1

 Initial release of The iChipAgent.
-Currently, it is a prototype for inner development.
+Currently, it is a prototype for **inner development**, and will be provide public service in the future.

+### 0.0.2

+Update the icon.

 ## Owner
 iEDA Team